SSoelvsten/bdd-benchmark/README.md

   - `level_df`: Similar to `level` but ties are broken based on the ordering in `df` rather than `input`.

+  - `fanin`: Similar to `depth-first`, but before recursing, all child nodes are sorted by their depth.
+Recursive calls are done from the deepest to the most shallow node in order.

   - `random`: A randomized ordering of variables.

 ```bash